tp-link-extender/MercuryCore/README.md

+# ⚠️ Warning: Top Sneaky repository ⚠️

+The repository you are looking at is public, but the project has not yet been publicly announced.
+If you're in the Mercury Core community, you didn't see anything. 🤫

 # ![Mercury Core logo banner](./Assets/banner.png)

 Mercury Core is the ultimate community-driven secure, flexible, and stable foundation for the future of your revival web platform, allowing for easy customisation or complete overhaul and possible integration with multiple clients and external services.